airbnb/mavericks/docs/async.md

 # Async&lt;T&gt;
-Mavericks makes dealing with async requests like fetching from a network, database, or anything that can be mapped to an observable incredibly easy.
+Mavericks makes dealing with async requests like fetching from a network, database, or anything else asynchronous easy.
 Mavericks includes `Async<T>`.
 Async is a [sealed class](https://kotlinlang.org/docs/reference/sealed-classes.html) with four subclasses:

 Here is an abridged form:
 ```kotlin